cisagov/Malcolm/sensor-iso/README.md

 …
 ```

+Alternately, if you have forked Malcolm on GitHub, [workflow files](../.github/workflows/) are provided which contain instructions for GitHub to build the docker images and Hedgehog and [Malcolm](https://github.com/idaholab/Malcolm) installer ISOs, specifically [`sensor-iso-build-docker-wrap-push-ghcr.yml`](../.github/workflows/sensor-iso-build-docker-wrap-push-ghcr.yml) for the Hedgehog ISO.
+The resulting ISO file is wrapped in a Docker image that provides an HTTP server from which the ISO may be downloaded.

 # <a name="ConfigSSH"></a>Appendix B - Configuring SSH access

 SSH access to the sensor’s non-privileged sensor account is only available using secure key-based authentication which can be enabled by adding a public SSH key to the **/home/sensor/.ssh/authorized_keys** file as illustrated below: